vishruthdevan/portfolio/content/poems/grey is the worst colour.md

 Loneliness can be brutal,
 And it is not always what people claim to feel
 For the void they feel is transient;
-Their feelings so slightly peeled
+Their feelings so slightly peeled.

 When their partners abandon them,
 Or by their neighbours, they are shunned;